xlcnd/isbntools/docs/devs.rst

 Conf
 ----

-With ``isbntools.conf`` you can find methods to edit the conf file.
+``isbntools.conf`` provides methods to edit the configuration file.

     **WARNING**: If you inspect the library, you will see that there are a lot of